teresaheidt/Readme/README.md

   Node Modules, JSON package and Inquirer package

   # Usage:
-  You use this application in the command line and dynamically generated answers appear in the readme
+  You use this application in the command line

+  # License:
  ![license](https://img.shields.io/badge/license-MIT-blue.svg)

   # Contributors: